grigory-rechistov/interpreters-comparison/README.md

 Use `measure.sh` to measure run time of individual binaries or to perform a comparison of multiple variants (alternatively, run `make all measure`).

-Tested to compile with GCC 4.8.1 and ICC 15.0.3 on Ubuntu Linux 12.04.5.
-Limited testing is also done on Windows 8.1 Cygwin64 environment.
+Tested to compile and run with GCC 4.8.1, GCC 5.1.0 and ICC 15.0.3 on Ubuntu Linux 12.04.5.
+Limited testing is also done on Windows 8.1 Cygwin64 environment, GCC 4.8.

 An article discussing structure, performance variations, and comparison of interpreters: http://habrahabr.ru/company/intel/blog/261665/ (in Russian).